etrenholm/team-profile-generator/README.md

 * Created an HTML template and CSS Styles

 ### STEP 4. - CREATE FUNCTIONALITY
-* Created prompt functionality using inquirer that gathered user input and pushed new objects into an array
+* Used inquirer to prompt questions, gather user input, and push new objects into an array
-* Generate the new file with input data and write the file to the appropriate file path
+* Used the File System module to generate the new file with user input data and write the file to the appropriate file path
 * Created a function which exported the entire page and returned HTML template
-* Used and for loop to iterate through user input data and an if statement to return appropriate card HTML depending on user input data
+* Iterated through user input data and used an if statement return appropriate HTML cards for Manager, Engineer, or Intern.

 ### STEP 5. - FINALIZE
 * Made various commits throughout process to save progress